 The basic principles of outsourcing are as follows: Can you get better results for the same or less cost by outsourcing this particular function that is currently being performed in-house?
 If the answer is yes, it is a good candidate for outsourcing.

 Organizations that can apply BPOs have a number of features, but most aren’t limited to back office operations.
 It consists of human resources, accounting, finance and finance, engineering, information technology, legal and regulatory compliance, auditing and corporate communications/outside work.

-For example, hotels have started outsourcing some of their business functions, such as call centers, internet portals, accounting, security, room segmentation functions, and human resources departments.
+For example, hotels have started outsourcing some of their business functions, such as call centers and telemarketing services in the Philippines, internet portals, accounting, security, room segmentation functions, and human resources departments.
 Outsourcing Procurement and supply chain management, housekeeping and laundry are now being outsourced.

 Should we Outsource or Not

 Outsourcing is now taking the lead in organizations doing, managing and structuring their core business, now they have a competitive edge, and in return can save enough money, time, or energy to focus on their core competencies.